zaurshamilov-bit/airweave/README.md

 ---

 ## Key Features
+- **No code reqired, but extensible**: Users that prefer not to touch any code can make their app searchable in a few clicks
+- **White-Labeled Multi-Tenant Support**: Ideal for SaaS builders, Airweave provides a streamlined OAuth2-based platform for syncing data across multiple tenants while maintaining privacy and security.
 - **Chunk Generators**: Each source (like a database, API, or file system) defines a `@chunk_generator` that yields data in a consistent format.
 You can also define your own.
 - **Automated Sync**: Schedule data synchronization or run on-demand sync jobs.
 - **Versioning & Hashing**: Airweave detects changes in your data via hashing, updating only the modified chunks in the vector store.